intel/AiCSD/docs_src/catalog/Get-Started-Guide.md

 If you're behind a proxy, there may be connectivity issues.
 Use the following steps to install Docker manually:

 1. Follow the instructions from Docker to [install Docker Engine from a package](https://docs.docker.com/engine/install/ubuntu/#install-from-a-package).

+   > **Note**
+   When installing make sure the following packages are installed containerd, docker-ce, docker-ce-cli, docker-buildx, docker-compose

 2. Complete these post-installation steps from Docker to [manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).